 See our Cape Cod vacation story here.

-Note: A previous version of this article listed Nauset Light Beach as being located in the incorrect location.
-It is located in Eastham.
+Note: A previous version of this article incorrectly listed Nauset Light Beach as being in Eastham.

 Looking for more Cape Cod travel tips?
 Click to see our guide with town recommendations, things to do, restaurants, and more in Cape Cod.